WeaselGames/godot_luaAPI/README.md

 func _ready():
 	lua = LuaAPI.new()
-	# All libraries are avalible.
+	# All libraries are available.
 Use OS and IO at your own risk.
 	lua.bind_libs(["base", "table", "string"])
 ```
 <br />